jay10440/statistical-analysis/README.md

 # statistical-analysis
 This repository is a list of little projects and notebooks related to statistical analysis!
+In particular, there will be various projects littered into this repository in relation to time series analysis, statistical modeling tools (like markov chains, etc), linear models, and other things.
+Some notebooks will be tutorials, and other notebooks will be fun projects or a combination of both!
+I would like to eventually like to add in packages to certain code created too, so keep an eye out!